tomcl/fsharp-transforms/README.md

    1. Identifiers must not include noise - information that is unhelpful in the code context and makes the identifier longer than necessary.
 This argues for short identifiers, especially when they are repeated in expressions.
    2. Identifiers must document the code.
 They should say **what** they are, or **what** the function does, not **how** it does it, or **how** it will be used.
 This argues for long identifiers, especially when what they are or do is not clear from context.
    3. Identifier size should vary with scope and number of uses.
 Local identifiers can be single letter if a longer name does not help understanding given the context.
 Global names should document what a function does or a value is, however a helper function used everywhere might have a shorter name to aid expression readability and because it will be more easily remembered.
-   4. XML comments are visible by hovering on refrences.
+   4. XML comments are visible by hovering on references.
 They should add detail about what (not how) to make using a function or value easy.
 They will usually be 2 lines long, but can range from 1 - 5 lines.
 You can add extra documentation (e.g. how the function works when this is needed) as non-XML comments inside a function definition.
 4. **RSN** (Reduce Syntactic Noise).
 Make it easier to see what really matters about the code without unnecessary boilerplate.
 Pipelines are one obvious example of this, as is type inference which allows unnecessary types to be omitted.
 Types should be included only when they make code more readable by documenting what functions do, typically for inputs and outputs of global helpers and larger functions.
 5. **LFM** (Layout Follows Meaning).
 We read code visually, so visual cues – what lines up with what, what is next to what, determine how quick it is to identify what code does.
 An example is always indenting match case expressions to the same place on a new line so that the pattern/expression links are visually emphasised.
 Layout can sometimes provide useful hints about meaning (e.g. what is grouped with what).
 The order in which things are written affects the ease with which we process them.
-Pipelines, for example,  address both order (made to follow data) and visual queues (each pipeline element is aligned vertically.
-So a *trivial* syntactic rearrangement can make code muhc more readable.
+Pipelines, for example,  address both order (made to follow data) and visual queues (each pipeline element is aligned vertically).
+So a *trivial* syntactic rearrangement can make code much more readable.

 # **Why do these principles matter?**